SpaceTime2000/image_tube_detector/README.md

 | Within 15° | 100.0% |
 | Within 30° | 100.0% |

 14 held-out validation images, 76 tubes total.
-One false positive in ca8fd5c6-color.png — YOLO detected a circular region near a pen at confidence 0.28, well below the 0.62–0.75 range of true positives in the same image.
+One false positive in ca8fd5c6-color.png — YOLO detected a circular region (probably a fingerprint smudge) at confidence 0.28, well below the 0.62–0.75 range of true positives in the same image.

 ---